KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 **active_swaps (include_status)**

-The `active_swaps` method returns all the swaps that are currently running on the MM2 node.
+The `active_swaps` method returns all the swaps that are currently running on the AtomicDEX API node.

 #### Arguments